ductm208/hybris-on-tvbox/README.md

 # Background
 As a software engineer specializing in Java development, particularly in SAP Hybris commerce, I am also learning IoT development as a hobby.<br/><br/>
 Recently, I migrated Home Assistant to new 4GB RAM-equipped TV box.
-This upgrade has significantly improved the friendliness of Java development due to the ARM architecture of the CPU (where JVM can be run) and importantly it is running on Linux Debian!!!<br/><br/>
+This upgrade has significantly improved the friendliness of Java development due to the ARM architecture of the CPU (where JVM can be) and importantly it is running on Linux Debian!!!<br/><br/>
 So I decided to reload Debian without installing Home Assistant and tried to install Hybris.
 Technically, I managed to run a SAP commerce product (a fancy platform) on the cheap entertainment system(US$25) - it is kind of you are owning a Rolls Royce but park it in a motel garage.
 That means this experiment should be considered as a hobby, to see how much my work can survive in different habitats.
 We have seen that all enterprise server-side software is hosted on x86(32 and 64) CPU architecture.
 On the other hand, coding on ARM computers (such as Apple Silicon, Microsoft SQx...) has been progressing relatively slowly.

 To start Hybris on this tv box, application server would take 30 mins to be up from minimal extensions setup.
 Of course we cannot expect it to run as fast as a real computer because it is originally designed to run Android TV system, surviving from 5V power without any heat fan.
 But please SAP, it would be great if you can collborate with an ARM chip manufacturer to make your own SOC design.
 I can imagine that one day a ray of 10 tv boxes sitting on the desk can be run as well as SAP commerce cloud CCV2 development enviroments.
 They would not be as expensive as Azure cloud, wouldn't occupy much space, would work silently, and could be easily scaled up by adding real and cheap devices.